Get started - it's free!

 Set up automatic approval

-Tailscale clients can advertise new Service Proxies, but administrators must approve or deny new advertisements (similar to subnet route approval).
-You can set auto-approval policies to enable certain clients, users, or tags to automatically advertise and approve new Service Proxies for a specific Service or group of Services.
+Tailscale clients can advertise new Service hosts, but administrators must approve or deny new advertisements (similar to subnet route approval).
+You can set auto-approval policies to enable certain clients, users, or tags to automatically advertise and approve new hosts for a specific Service or group of Services.

-1. Go to the Access Control page of the admin console.
+1. Go to the Access controls page of the admin console.

-2. Create an auto-approval policy to approve new Service Proxies for an individual Tailscale Service or groups of Tailscale Services (defined by a tag).
+2. Create an auto-approval policy to approve new hosts for an individual Tailscale Service or groups of Tailscale Services (defined by a tag).
 The following shows an example:

 "autoApprovers": {